 setPriority()method added which tells the system how “interruptive” this notification should be (e.g. setting it to high makes the notification appear as a heads-up notification).

-- Notification stacks support added to Android Wear devices.
+- Notification stacks support added to Android Wear (now called Wear OS) devices.
 Put notifications

 into a stack using